parlaynu/megadetector-v5-onnx/docs/export2onnx.md

 This document explains how to run the export on a MacBook Pro x86_64 running MacOS 11.7.1.

-NOTE: if you have a working docker environment, the below can be automated using the setup in the 'contrib' directory.
+NOTE: if you have a working docker environment, the below can be automated using the setup in the 'export-docker' directory.

 ## Python 3.9